-What is being done for someone who has had “his soul ripped out”?
-Yes, I heard the drama of this question as I listened to the radio on my morning commute.
-Yet it was the possibility of a psychological truth that held my attention.
-It has become the question which guides this blog as I join the search to understand adoptees who have spent some part of their early years in an orphanage – and what this start to a life brings to the struggle of the adopted person and his or her parents, both biological and adoptive.
+I was humming along on my morning commute, listening to the radio when an over-the-top lead-in question caught my attention.
+What is being done for someone who has had ‘his soul ripped out’?
+I had happened on a discussion of PTSD.
+In that context, a fair bit of the histrionics fizzles out.
+And always quick to make personal connections, my thoughts moved easily on well-worn neuronal pathways to concerns I have with the family in adoption.
+Thus, it has become the question which guides this blog as I join the search to understand adoptees who have spent some part of their early years in an orphanage – and what this start to a life brings to the struggle of the adopted person and his or her parents, both biological and adoptive.
 The blog will begin by establishing a baseline: seeking information about life in a Russian orphanage in the 90s, the adoption process of that decade, the early years with our child, the difficult teen years, and the current distance.
 And once some of the markers of these years surface, hopefully guidance will begin to come to light.

 Before the search officially begins, I offer my story.

 One summer afternoon when I might have been seven or eight, I watched an afternoon TV movie.
 A woman who apparently knows she is dying goes to an orphanage and adopts a girl of five or six.
 They become very close.
 And yes, then she dies.
 The husband draws into himself in his grief and so the little girl feeling shut out runs off to sit on a big rock on the seashore to cry out her loneliness to the ghost of her mother.
 Of course, the father comes to his senses in time to recognize that his wife knew she was dying.
 She had planned to replace his loneliness with a child.
 The movie comes to a crescendo as he rushes out to rescue the child before the tide comes in to wash her away.